TheRealCodeBeard/ServerlessTwitterBot/STEP4.md

 <img src="screengrabs/10_6_node_version_10.JPG" alt="Version it" width="50%">

-Choose a region
+Choose a region, logically pick one close to you.

 <img src="screengrabs/10_7_region.JPG" alt="Region" width="50%">

-The extension will set up all the stuff and tell you when it's done.
+The extension will set up all the resources in Azure, it might take a few minutes, it will tell you when it's done.
+You can click 'View Output' to see the log of what is has done.

 <img src="screengrabs/10_9_finished.JPG" alt="Done!" width="50%">

-## What gets created on Azure?
+## What gets created in Azure?

 If you log into the [Azure Portal](https://portal.azure.com) and you select your resource groups list <img src="screengrabs/azure_resource_groups.JPG" alt="Version it" width="50"> you will find one with a similar name to your Function App.
 You will see in the screen grab below that mine is called 'nonsensegeneratorfunctio' it has been made all lower case and truncated in length.